Stewart Talbot

 Stewart Dean Talbot (born 14 June 1973) is an English former footballer who played as a midfielder.
-He made over 300 appearances in the Football League in an eleven years professional career.
+He made over 300 appearances in the Football League in an eleven-year professional career.

-Starting his career with non-league Moor Green, he was signed by Port Vale in 1994.
-After six years at Vale Park he moved on to Rotherham United, where he spent four years.
+Starting his career with non-League side Moor Green, he was signed by Port Vale in 1994.
+After six years at Vale Park, he moved on to Rotherham United, where he spent four years.
 He played over 100 league games for each club.
 He then played over fifty games for Brentford before leaving the English Football League in 2005 to join Boston United.
 He spent four years at Boston before finishing his career at Kidsgrove Athletic.

 Career

 Port Vale

-Talbot played for non-league Moor Green, also having a brief time with Doncaster Rovers.
-He entered the English Football League with Port Vale of the First Division in August 1994.
+Talbot played for Southern League side Moor Green and was due to sign for Doncaster Rovers when Rovers manager Ian Atkins was sacked, leaving Talbot without a club or employment as he had quit his job as sheet metal worker to turn professional with Doncaster.
+He instead entered the English Football League with Port Vale of the First Division in August 1994, signing after a period on trial.
 At the age of 21, he entered professional football at a late stage and was one of numerous players who owed their careers to John Rudge.
 His debut came on 29 April 1995, in a 1–1 draw with Charlton Athletic at The Valley.
+His contract was due to expire at the end of the 1994–95 season and Ian Atkins, now manager of Northampton Town, offered to double his money, but Rudge agreed to keep him on at Vale for the same terms as Northampton.
+However, the arrivals of Ian Bogie and Lee Mills restricted his first-team progress, whilst he also struggled with niggling injuries throughout the 1995–96 season.

-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
-By 1996–97 the club had reached its peak, before a slow but steady decline.
-The club finished eighth in the second tier, Talbot played in 34 of these games, including two Potteries derby clashes.
-He was in even greater demand the next season, making 45 appearances, justifying his reputation as a hard working player.
-He also racked up thirteen yellow cards and six goals.
+He played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
+By 1996–97, the club had reached its peak, though Talbot mainly played in the 4–5–1 formation at away matches, whilst Mills was utilised in the 4–4–2 formation at home.
+The club finished eighth in the second tier.
+Talbot played 34 games, including two Potteries derby clashes.
+He was in even greater demand the next season, making 45 appearances, justifying his reputation as a hard-working player.
+He also racked up 13 yellow cards and six goals.
+Two yellow cards were rescinded after referees advised The Football Association that they had made errors.